How to Improve Conversion Rate Optimization Using Web Analytics

 This is an example of testing results from Amplitude Experiment showing an at-a-glance comparison of conversions for two variants.

-CRO tools like Amplitude Experiment give you results in real-time, so you can make adjustments quickly and retest if necessary.
+CRO tools like give you results in real-time, so you can make adjustments quickly and retest if necessary.
 Immediate insights are particularly important when testing fixes for usability issues causing users to churn or drop off.

 Incorrect hypotheses, however, don’t mean your testing was a failure.
 Instead, you should use lessons learned from the process to formulate new hypotheses to test.